-The International Society of Nurses in Cancer Care (ISNCC), founded in 1984, has the following members:
+The International Society of Nurses in Cancer Care (ISNCC), founded in 1984, is the global voice for cancer nursing.
+Globally, ISNCC members represent over 60,000 nurses that provide acre across the cancer continuum

 Globally, ISNCC members represent over 60,000 cancer nurses.